Samsenbow/Portfolio-Risk-Analysis-Excel/README.md

 ## Method
 1. Extract data from Google Sheets using GOOGLEFINANCE function.
 2. Clean, convert, and prepare data for analysis.
-3. Construct a hypothetical portfolio using the three indexes and exchange rates.
+3. Construct a hypothetical portfolio using the three indexes.
 4. Set up bins covering the full range of losses.
 5. Calculate relative frequencies for each bin.
 6. Create a histogram in Excel to visualize the loss distribution.